top of page

 About Dr. Olin

 USC-trained clinical psychologist and neuropsychologist.
 Former NIH-funded behavioral scientist with 30+ years in clinical assessment.
+Licensed in California, New York, and Arizona, with telehealth reach across 43 PSYPACT states.
 Reports are written to LSAC documentation standards.

 LSAT Frequently Asked Questions